Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 He was caught as the lead agent for the Hunter Biden laptop investigation, if that's the name we want to give it, falsely labeling the information from the laptop as Russian disinformation.

-The story that the mainstream media went with, the disinformation campaign that was championed by the 51 in former intelligence officials, Panetta, former SecDef, Hayden, former CIA director and former NSA director, and so many others.
+The story that the mainstream media went with, the disinformation campaign that was championed by the 51 former intelligence officials, Panetta, former SEC dev, Hayden, former CIA director, former NSA director, and so many others.

 Five separate former CIA directors, actually.

-It's astounding that these guys, these career Intel people would come out and believe that because we could talk about that later, but they knew it was they knew they were perpetuating a fraud.
+It's just kind of astounding that these guys, these career intel people, would come out and believe that because we could talk about that later, but they knew they were perpetuating a fraud.

 Hayden has since come out recently and said he was glad to have helped defeat Donald Trump, even though the information he was pushing in that letter was false.